-Don't get stressed about booking your GCSE and IGCSE exams!
-Our guide will answer your questions and help you get organised.
+Don't fret about booking your GCSE and IGCSE exams!
+Our guide will answer all of your questions and help you get organised in no time.

 If you’re studying a GCSE or IGCSE course online, you’ll still need to sit your exam in person and it’s not just a case of turning up to sit the exam on the day.

 All exams must be booked in advance and it’s your responsibility to organise this for yourself.
-Save yourself some stress by getting up to speed on all you need to know about booking your GCSE and IGCSE exams.
+To give you more insight and hopefully save you some stress, below we get you up to speed on all you need to know about how to book your GCSE and IGCSE exams.

 When are my GCSE and IGCSE exams?

 GCSE and IGCSE exam dates are nationally set, so when you book as a private candidate, you’ll still sit your exam at the same time as all other students in the UK.

 Your exam dates will depend on the subjects you’re studying and the awarding body that your qualification is supported by.
 GCSEs can only be sat in May/June 2023, with the exception of English and Maths which can be resat in November 2022.
 IGCSEs can be sat in January 2023 and May/June 2023.

 You can find exam timetables for each awarding body and exam diet here: